michaelsharman/LT/README.md

 ## Usage

-You can import `core` or `index` into your project, from the `src` folder.
+From either the assessment or authoring folders, you can import `src/core` or `src/index` into your project.

 ### core vs index

 **Recommendation** - use `core` in all production settings.

 The `core` module contains the LT toolkit only, no extensions.
-This is the smallest file size (around 3.5k gzipped) and may be all you need.
+This is the smallest file size (around 12kB for assessment and 5kB for authoring) and may be all you need.

 If you want 1 or 2 extensions, you can import them manually to keep the overall file size down.